-> These memories are so precious to me today.
+Memories of her are so precious.
 I was so blessed to get to spent the early years of my life surrounded by these wonderful people and these years of my life are so much richer as a result.
 Red, Lela, Grandaddy, and Grandmama may not be physically sitting around our tables like they used to, but they remain very much an important and very special part of my life.
 I always get a nice little tear duct cleaning thinking about them whenever I have a bite of this cake.

 Tips for success with this recipe: